Urban-Meteorology-Reading/UMEP-Docs/docs/source/processor/Solar Radiation Solar Energy on Building Envelopes (SEBE).rst

     Input DSM (left) and irradiance image (right) in Gothenburg using data from 1977.

 * Remarks
-    - All DSMs need to have the same extent and pixel
+    - All DSMs need to have the same extent and pixel resolution.
     - This plugin is computationally intensive i.e. large grids will take a lot of time and very large grids will not be possible to use.
 Large grids e.g. larger than 4000000 pixels should be tiled before.

 * References